Rules and Eligibility

 Only our Grand Prize Winner and top two Finalists will receive industry distribution and prizes.
 Semi-Finalists will only be rewarded by recognition like in most screenwriting competitions.

-We do not provide feedback, notes, grades, or rankings of any kind.
+We do not provide feedback, notes, grades, or rankings of any kind unless paid for at the time of entry.
 We assume you already know how to write at a professional level and that is why you are entering this contest.

 Industry distribution should in no way be interpreted as a guarantee of future representation or success.
 Whether or not industry partners choose to work with finalists, or even contact finalists, is done so at the sole discretion of each and every individual company.
 We can not force our industry partners to option your property and or sign you as a client.